ramyarajendran27/ej2-angular-ej1-compatibility/README.md

-# ng-ej2-ej1-sample
+# Essential JS 1 and Essential JS 2 with angular

+## Requirement

-Angular sample with Essential JS 1 and Essential JS 2 components
+ Need to use the Essential JS 1 and Essential JS 2 angular components  in same application.

+## Development server

+Run `npm run start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.